ForceOverArea/Ngineer/README.md

 ### Geqslib - Simple Equation and System Solving in Rust
 `geqslib` is a rust crate that offers simple functions for evaluating math expressions as strings, finding roots of numerical functions, and solving 1 or more equations simultaneously.

-### Nexsys - Solve Systems Equations in Plaintext Format
+### Nexsys - Solve Systems of Equations in Plaintext Format

 <img title="Nexsys Logo" alt="Nexsys Logo" src="nexsys/nexsys_logo_full.png" height="50px"/>